Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: No-Arbitrage Properties of Nonlinear Markets

 \subsection{No-arbitrage with Respect to the Null Contract}

 A minimal no-arbitrage requirement for an underlying market model is that it should be arbitrage-free with respect to the null contract.
 Note that, consistently with Assumption \ref{ass3.1} and the concept of replication (for the general formulation of replication of a non-null contract, see Definition \ref{defprice1}), it is implicitly assumed in Definition \ref{defarbn} that the price at which the null contract is traded at time zero equals zero.
-Needless to say, this is a rather obvious postulate in any trading model.
+Needless to say, this is a rather indisputable feature of any trading model.

-\begin{definition} Consider an underlying market model $\cM=(\cS,\cD, \sB, {\sC }, \Psi^{0,x} (\sC ) )$.
+\begin{definition} Consider an underlying market model $\cM=(\cS,\cD, \cB, {\sC }, \Psi^{0,x} (\sC ) )$.
 An {\it arbitrage opportunity with respect to the null contract} (or a {\it primary arbitrage opportunity}) for the hedger with an initial endowment $x$ is a strategy $(x,0,\varphi , \cN ) \in \Psi^{0,x}(0, \cN )$ such that